truetrippy/RecRoomHistory/README.md

 # RecRoomHistory

-if yall have anything to add or that I forgot make sure to dm me on discord @truetrippyy ,this is made to show all the history of rec room this is still in beta and I am still adding stuff
+this is made to show all the history of rec room this is still in beta and I am still adding stuff to this day and if yall want to add anything that is rec room related/old contest... make sure to dm me on discord @truetrippy